A/B Test Proves That Women Find Bearded Men More Attractive

-JJ is understandably stoked.
-He came up with one of the strangest testing ideas and managed to achieve remarkable results which will not only be helpful for other eCommerce stores in the coming future but also the research community.
+JJ was understandably stoked.
+He came up with one of the strangest testing ideas and managed to achieve remarkable results which not only boosted revenues and profit but will be helpful for other eCommerce stores as well as the research community.

-“I think this piece of data will be used even years from now by researchers and marketers to support their views.
-I feel exceptionally proud of having come up with this test idea,” said JJ.
+“I think this piece of data will be used even years from now by researchers and marketers to support their views,” said JJ.

-The 10-day mighty crop of facial hair is supposed to be the optimum growth.
+The 10-day crop was suggested to be the optimum amount of beard growth.

 2. Beards make a man seem more manly